Policy and initiatives to protect the fundamental rights of all

 In addition, we conduct risk management based on a common Group framework called Integrated Risk Management, and defined human rights risk as one of the significant Group risks.
 In fiscal 2022, we identified human rights risk as among the risks with utmost importance, or S-rank risks in our definition, and are stepping up efforts in this context.

-We conduct annual assessments of our production sites and suppliers identified as having high human rights risks based on human rights impact assessments conducted in the past.
-We engage in corrective activities to address actual and potential human rights risks.
+We conduct annual assessments of our production sites and suppliers identified as having high human rights risks.
+These assessments use RBA assessment tools and are based on human rights impact assessments conducted in the past.
+We engage in corrective and preventive activities to address actual and potential human rights risks.

-At OMRON, we conduct surveys and assessments of the status at global production centers using the RBA Self-Assessment Questionnaire (SAQ) and other self-assessment tools.
-In fiscal 2022, we conducted surveys and assessments of the status of 24 OMRON Group production centers, in Japan, China, the Asia-Pacific, Europe, and North America region.
-In conducting these surveys and assessments, we used the RBA SAQ (Self-Assessment) and other self-assessment tools.
-In fiscal 2023, we plan to continue conducting RBA self-assessments, as well as on-site audits at production center in Malaysia, which has a large migrant workforce, and in Japan, where foreign technical intern trainees work.
+At OMRON, we conduct surveys and assessments of the status of global production sites using the RBA Self-Assessment Questionnaire (SAQ) and other self-assessment tools.
+In fiscal 2022, we conducted surveys and assessments of the status of 24 OMRON Group production sites in Japan, China, the Asia-Pacific, Europe and North America using the RBA SAQ in addition to other self-assessment tools.
+These initiatives continued in fiscal 2023.

 We conduct periodic surveys of suppliers as well to prevent human rights risks in the supply chain.
 Specifically, we ask suppliers to self-assess compliance with the OMRON Group Sustainable Procurement Guidelines, including human rights compliance and labor practices.
 We then request any improvements required.
 Assessments are conducted annually for 50 critical suppliers and at least once every three years for other suppliers.